bryanfranklyn/xytation/README.md

 *note - any contribution to the lists will be given credit accordingly*

-For any additional info or advice feel free to contact: thenetworkguy@xytation.com Remember we all can learn from each other and teach each other.
+For any additional info or advice feel free to contact: thenetworkguy@xytation.com or thenetworkmaster@xytation.com Remember we all can learn from each other and teach each other.